CURED Executive Board

 Lindsay is a senior at Commack High School with a deep passion for medicine, volunteering, and dance.
 She serves as president of the Math Honor Society, vice president of the Future Health Professionals Club, secretary of the National Honor Society, and captain of her school’s kickline team—demonstrating exceptional dedication and leadership in all she does.
 After being diagnosed with Eosinophilic Gastritis in January 2022, Lindsay’s personal experiences deepened her desire to help others.
 She hopes to channel her compassion, empathy, and kindness into a career in pediatrics, where she can make a lasting, positive impact on the lives of children and their families.

+My name is Gavin Johnson, and I’m a junior in high school serving on the CURED Junior Executive Board.
+I’m a varsity tennis player at Glenbrook South High School.
+I spend most of my time either on the court, watching sports, or hanging out with my friends.
 I was diagnosed with Eosinophilic Esophagitis (EoE) when I was just one year old, and I also live with several food allergies.
 Managing both from such a young age hasn’t always been easy, but it’s taught me how to be independent, speak up for myself, and push through challenges.
 Whether it’s in sports, school, or everyday life, I’ve learned how to adapt and stay focused.
+Being part of CURED gives me the chance to help other kids and families who are dealing with EoE and food allergies.
+I want people to know they’re not alone and that having these conditions doesn’t have to stop you from going after what you want.

 Secretary